boytchev/suica/docs/user-guide-drawings.md

 moveTo( 𝑥, 𝑦 );
 ```

 Command.
 Sets the position of the virtual pen.
 This command moves the pen from its current location to (`x`,`y`) without generating a shape segment.
 This is used to set the starting point of a shape boundary.
-By default both *x* and *y* are 0.
+By default, both *x* and *y* are 0.
 In HTML `center` can be split into individual parameters `x` and `y`.

 ```html
 HTML: